Design#

 Emulator properties#

-The implementation exposes the ability to list, read and write emulator properties.
-The frontend does not abstract properties in a way that is emulator or even emulator target independent, other than mandating that each property is identified by a path.
-Note that the format of the path is also emulator specific and not standardized.
+The implementation exposes the ability to list, read, and write emulator properties.
+The frontend does not abstract properties in a way that is emulator-independent or even emulator-target-independent, other than mandating that each property is identified by a path.
+Note that the format of the path is also emulator-specific and not standardized.

 QEMU#

-The QEMU frontend is using QMP to communicate with the running QEMU process and implement emulator specific functionality like reset, list or reading properties, etc.
+The QEMU frontend is using QMP to communicate with the running QEMU process and implement emulator-specific functionality like reset, list properties, reading properties, etc.

-QMP is exposed to the host through two channels: a temporary one to establish the initial connection that is used to read the dynamic configuration (e.g. TCP ports, pty paths) and a permanent one that can be used thought the life of the QEMU processes.
+QMP is exposed to the host through two channels: a temporary one to establish the initial connection that is used to read the dynamic configuration (e.g. TCP ports, PTY paths) and a permanent one that can be used throughout the life of the QEMU processes.
 The frontend is configuring QEMU to expose QMP to a localhost TCP port reserved by the frontend and then waiting for QEMU to establish the connection on that port.
-Once the connection is established the frontend will read the configuration of the permanent QMP channel (which can be either a TCP port or a PTY path) and save it as a channel named qmp in the pw_emu.core.Handles object.
+Once the connection is established the frontend reads the configuration of the permanent QMP channel (which can be either a TCP port or a PTY path) and save it as a channel named qmp in the pw_emu.core.Handles object.

-The renode frontend is using renode’s robot port to interact with the renode process.
-Although the robot interface is designed for testing and not as a control interface, it is more robust and better suited to be used as a machine interface than the alternative monitor interface which is user oriented, ANSI colored, echoed, log mixed, telnet interface.
+The Renode frontend uses robot port to interact with the Renode process.
+Although the robot interface is designed for testing and not as a control interface, it is more robust and better suited to be used as a machine interface than the alternative monitor interface which is a user-oriented, ANSI-colored, echoed, log-mixed, telnet interface.

 Bugs#